-To request an Application for Service form or for questions about becoming an Approved NMVTIS Data Provider, please contact us and select NMVTIS Approved Data Provider from the drop-down menu of subjects.
+To request an Application for Service form or for questions about becoming an Approved NMVTIS Data Provider, please contact NMVTIS Approved Data Provider.

 Notes: Fees are subject to applicable sales tax.
 Interested parties must be a U.S.-based commercial entity.
 Approved NMVTIS Data Providers must agree all NMVTIS data will be stored on computer servers physically located in the U.S.

 *Lack of financial documentation or length of credit history may require a deposit at contract execution

 AAMVA provides tools to help raise awareness for consumers about the important of using NMVTIS to check vehicle history and prevent fraud.

 Our series of Check NMVTIS Before You Buy! videos can be used by providers to help pass along this message.
 The series includes captioned as well as uncaptioned full videos and shorts and Spanish language full videos and shorts.